 Greed: The weakness of the Mantis Clan.
 Because they're so likely to succumb, it gives an extra Character Point if you take the disadvantage of the same name.

-Improvised Weapon: Befitting their swashbuckling nature the Yoritomi bushi school is pretty much dedicated to this.
+Improvised Weapon: Befitting their swashbuckling nature the Yoritomo bushi school is pretty much dedicated to this.

 Lady Land: While the men of the Moshi family are allowed to enter their family's signature school, they aren't expected to excel at it as well as the women will, and they can never expect to be leaders.